Launceston, Tasmania: Climate

 Winters are cool with minimum temperatures dropping below 2 °C an average of 61 days a year.
 The coldest month is July, with an average temperature range of 2.2 to 12.5 °C.

 The lowest recorded minimum at Launceston's current weather station, Ti Tree Bend was -5.2 C on 21 July 1991.
 Launceston very rarely receives snowfall, with snow falling in 1951 and 1986, and again on 3 August 2015, when most of the state received snowfall due to a cold front moving up from Antarctica.
 On the night of 4 August 2020, Launceston received an inch of snow on the ground, with varying levels around the state.

 Winter, for Launceston, is also the season with the least amount of wind.
 Because of this and the topographical effect of the Tamar Valley, Launceston winters are renowned for foggy mornings, with Launceston Airport the most fog-bound commercial airport in Australia.
 The average annual rainfall, with moderate to low variability, is 665 mm, falling on an average of 88.4 days a year.
 The most rain Ti Tree Bend has received in a year was 829.6 mm in 1992, though Launceston Airport received 953.1 mm in 1956.
 As in most of Tasmania 2006 was the driest year when just 394.8 mm fell.

 The Bureau of Meteorology reported that 2007 was the warmest year ever recorded in Launceston since temperatures were first recorded in 1884.
 Temperatures ranged from a minimum of 8.1 C to a maximum of 19.2 C.

-During 2006 and 2007, Launceston had the hottest maximums throughout the state.
+During 2006 and 2007, Launceston had the hottest maxima throughout the state.
 In 2008, Launceston had the highest average maximum temperature out of all Tasmanian cities with 18.6 C.

 Architecture

 Many of the buildings in the city's central business district (CBD) were constructed in the nineteenth and early twentieth centuries, and Launceston is a major location of Federation style housing.
 Launceston's many well preserved Victorian and Georgian buildings (including the Launceston synagogue, a rare example of architecture in Egyptian Revival style) together with its diverse collection of art-deco architecture (such as Holyman House and Lucks Corner in the CBD, the former Star Theatre in Invermay and the former Launceston General Hospital) give the city an unusual period ambience.
-20th Century examples of architecture that are part of the city include the Government offices of Henty House in Charles Street, the Police Station Building and the ANZ Building on the corner of Brisbane & George Street.
+20th century examples of architecture that are part of the city include the Government offices of Henty House in Charles Street, the Police Station Building and the ANZ Building on the corner of Brisbane & George Street.

-This is at least in part a matter of deliberate policy – concerns that high rise development might compromise the essential character of the city centre have led to strictly enforced building regulations that restrict the height of new structures in the city, so that most buildings in the CBD have fewer than five storeys.
+This is at least in part a matter of deliberate policy – concerns that high rise development might compromise the character of the city centre have led to strictly enforced building regulations that restrict the height of new structures in the city, so that most buildings in the CBD have fewer than five storeys.